 In fact, switching to a digital nomad way of life can help you fight back against debt thanks to new options for living freely and cheaply (more on our debt management tips below).

 However, it’s also a lifestyle that can put you in the situation of accruing debt if you’re not careful with how you manage your money.
-As glamorous as some may make the life seem, it takes as much management, and sometimes more, than any other kind of lifestyle.
+As glamorous as some may make life seem, it takes as much management, and sometimes more, than any other kind of lifestyle.

-It’s also good to remember, that this is a lifestyle that cannot be attained without a certain amount of privilege depending on where you come from, your dependents, and family financial situation.
+It’s also good to remember, that this is a lifestyle that cannot be attained without a certain amount of privilege depending on where you come from, your dependents, and your family financial situation.

 If you are lucky enough to enjoy this lifestyle, or our considering it, here is our best advice to keep it as financially sustainable as possible.

 Living as a digital nomad can be difficult and, if you’re not savvy about your choices, you may find yourself falling into debt.
 This can be avoided if you make these tips part of your life and keep constantly aware of your ingoings and outgoing.
 Here is how to avoid debt as a digital nomad.

 Here’s a secret about life as a digital nomad from someone who has lived it for several years: life as a digital nomad can be fantastic.
 It’s a life that offers so many daily highs that you don’t need to be spending money in order to keep yourself entertained.